H2Oxi/assassyn-public/python/assassyn/codegen/simulator/modules.md

 Generates individual module files in the modules/ directory for simulator code generation.

-This function prepares `modules/mod.rs` (with the imports required by generated code, including `libloading`, `VecDeque`, and `sim_runtime` utilities), gathers external FFI specifications attached to the system, and then iterates over every module/downstream to create `<module>.rs` implementations.
+This function prepares `modules/mod.rs` (with the imports required by generated code, including `sim_runtime` and its `libloading` re-exports alongside `VecDeque` utilities), gathers external FFI specifications attached to the system, and then iterates over every module/downstream to create `<module>.rs` implementations.

 **Parameters:**
 - `sys`: The system builder containing all modules to be generated